lua-cookbook/lua-cookbook/src/book/en_US/00-intro.md

     Hello world!

 (Or, use an editor that knows how to run Lua, like SciTE in Lua for Windows.
-The F5 key will run the current program.)
+The F5 key will run the current program; it is F6 in ZBStudio)

 Arithmetic expressions use standard programming notation: